Secretariat

 Previously she was chief of the national HIV and STI surveillance and strategic information unit and a monitoring and evaluation specialist for maternal, child, and adolescent health at the Philippine Department of Health.

-Matthijs is a trust fund program management expert with more than 15 years of experience in the World Bank.
-Before joining the GFF, he served as senior operations officer in the global programs unit of the Urban, Resilience and Land Global Practice (GPURL), where he was the practice’s trust fund coordinator and the program manager of the sustainable urban and regional development (SURGE) umbrella program.
-In his other previous roles, he worked in the partnerships unit of the Social, Urban, Rural and Resilience Global Practice, and he coordinated and later managed the Water Partnership Program (WPP) in the Water Global Practice.
+Before joining the GFF, he worked in the Global Programs Unit of the Urban, Resilience and Land Global Practice, where he served as trust fund coordinator and program manager for the SURGE umbrella program.
+He also held roles in the Partnerships Unit of the Social, Urban, Rural and Resilience Global Practice and coordinated, then managed, the Water Partnership Program in the Water Global Practice.
+Before joining the World Bank, he worked with a nonprofit consultancy firm.

-Before joining the World Bank in 2009, he worked at a Dutch not-for-profit consultancy firm.
-He holds a master of science degree in physical geography from the University of Amsterdam.
+He holds an MSc degree in physical geography from the University of Amsterdam.

 Before joining the GFF, Cicely worked with Results for Development where she led a portfolio of work focused on the integration of private sector in government stewarded mixed health systems; provided technical assistance to countries for health financing reform, including around strategic purchasing, benefit package design, and costing; and acted as a technical facilitator of the Joint Learning Network for UHC primary health care Initiative.